Cheapest car insurance in Tennessee for a bad driving record

 How much is high-risk car insurance in Tennessee?

-A bad driving record or low credit score can significantly increase rates.
-While high-risk car insurance averages $2,744 in Tennessee, you can find rates as low as $2,054 from Progressive.
+A problematic driving record or poor credit score may mean higher insurance rates, but affordable options exist.
+In Tennessee, high-risk car insurance costs $2,744 per year.
+However, you can get rates as low as $2,054 annually from Progressive.

 Select your state and risk factor below to see the insurance company and its